-Step Frequency 1 Does the behavior meet the following criteria? • Does the behavior meet the following chiena: Occurs at least once daily; AND
+Step Frequency 1 Does the behavior meet the following criteria?

-Requires constant attention, prompting, physical redirection, or a combination of these interventions.
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+Occurs at least once daily; AND Requires constant attention, prompting, physical redirection, or a combination of these interventions.
 If YES, STOP.
 Give the customer a score of 3 - Serious Problem.
 If NO, continue to step 2.
 2 Does the behavior meet the following criteria?
 Occurs at least weekly but less than daily; AND Requires frequent attention, prompting, physical redirection, or a combination of these intervention If YES, STOP.
 Give the customer a score of 2 - Moderate Problem.
 If NO, continue to step 3.
 3 Does the behavior meet the following criteria?
 Occur less than weekly; AND Requires occasional attention, prompting, or verbal redirection.
 If YES, STOP.
 Give the customer a score of 1 - Minor Problem.
 If NO, continue to step 4.
 4 Does the behavior not occur or occurs at a level not requiring intervention?
 If YES, STOP.
 Give the customer a score of 0.
 If NO, the customer meets some scoring criteria above, go back to step 1.

-Term Definition Self-advocacy Speaking up for oneself and one's views or interests
+Term Definition Speaking up for oneself and one's views or interests